Meet the Board

 natural for Jim.

-He started as a volunteer, working on the mailings and then the auction.
-He then has served on the board for the past four years and has been active the
+Jim started as a volunteer, working on the mailings and then the auction.
+He then has joined the board where he has served multiple terms.

 Lisa Emerson joined the Catamount Arts Board of Directors in 2010.
 Lisa studied fine arts at the University of Vermont and also at Studio Art Center International, in Florence, Italy.
 After graduation, she began working in elementary schools and fell in love with teaching.
 After many years of working in the school system, she went back to school and received her elementary teaching license.
 Before she had children, she taught second grade.
 She looks forward to the day when she is back in the classroom; however, she also is enjoying her role as “mommy”!
 Lisa is currently staying home with her two children and eventually will be back into the classroom.

 Lisa lives in St. Johnsbury with her husband and two children.
 Both Lisa and her husband play an active role in the community of the Northeast Kingdom.
 While her husband is a trustee at the Fairbanks Museum, Lisa also serves on the museum’s Balch Nature School board.
 She runs a playgroup there, where she encourages family involvement in the outdoors, while integrating the arts into nature.

 Lisa has also taught a toddler/parent art class at Catamount Arts.
 She would love to see more programming for young children at Catamount and she hopes to help with that goal.

 Lisa is energized by the idea of making art accessible to our community, especially the little ones.
 She loves to paint and hopes to find more time to do this once her children are both in school full time.
 She loves music and dancing, especially live performances.
 Lisa loves gardening and shares her love for cooking and traveling with her best friend, her husband.
 She also loves spending time with her friends and family.